blakeblackshear/frigate/docs/docs/configuration/ffmpeg_presets.md

 ### Hwaccel Presets

 It is highly recommended to use hwaccel presets in the config.
-These presets not only replace the longer args, but they also give frigate hints of what hardware is available and allows frigate to make other optimizations using the GPU such as when encoding the birdseye restream or when scaling a stream that has a size different than the native stream size.
+These presets not only replace the longer args, but they also give Frigate hints of what hardware is available and allows Frigate to make other optimizations using the GPU such as when encoding the birdseye restream or when scaling a stream that has a size different than the native stream size.

 See [the hwaccel docs](/configuration/hardware_acceleration.md) for more info on how to setup hwaccel for your GPU / iGPU.